On this page

 #Technical rejections

-- Failure to submit the form on time
+- Failure to sign the form with an original handwritten signature.

 - Ensure form edition is current